Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• chopped oak bark as a tea
+• Chopped oak bark as a tea

-• alcoholic extracts in a bath
+• Alcoholic extracts in a bath

 Dosage

-Prepared drugs: see package insert;
+Prepared drugs: see patient information leaflet.

 Preparation of a tea